How to Start Bible Journaling for Beginners: A Complete Guide

 Option 1: A Journaling Bible

 A journaling Bible is specifically designed for this practice.
 It features wider margins (usually around 2 inches) and thicker paper that holds up to stamps and ink pads without bleeding through.
-Great options for beginners include:
+My personal favorites are:

 • ESV Journaling Bible — clean margins, sturdy paper, a classic starting point